 Red Chocolate - Barry Callebaut from Switzerland

 Start with good Obermatt ranks and google the companies you don't know yet.
-I'm sure you'll find many candidates that you find interesting and that you'd like to support.
+Dr. Stern is sure you'll find many candidates that you find interesting and that you'd like to support.
 It is fun and enriching to explore all the different companies in this world.
 Try it yourself!